itsananderson/git-basics/git-basics.md

 ### Git is a database of objects

-* Commits files are examples of objects
+* Commits and files are examples of objects
 * Each object is stored with the SHA of its contents as the key
 * Objects can be added and removed, but never edited